kimpettersen/angular-node-cv/README.md

 ##Angular JS##

 [Angular](http://angularjs.org) is an amazing framework!
-What I like the most is how big of an effort the creators have put into making testing such a huge part and important part.
+What I like the most is how much of an effort the creators have put into making testing such a huge part and important part.
 The beginners tutorial is very comprehensive and teaches you how to naturally test your web app.

-Angular JS provides a lot of good features.
-Two way binding, that together with the templates makes updating the UI very simple.
+Angular JS provides a lot of good features. *Two way binding*, that together with the *templates* makes updating the UI very simple.
-Directives lets you create your own DOM elements, this is a very useful for making reusable UI components.
+*Directives* lets you create your own DOM elements.
+This makes it very easy to create reusable UI components.

-Angular's implementation of Dependency injection works really well, and helps keeping your code modular and testable.
+Angular's implementation of Dependency injection works really well, and helps keep your code modular and testable.
 You can inject Angular's built-in services or create your own.
 Simply define the services you need as parameters and they will automatically be passed to you.

 Example: